 Traditions meet contemporary life in this fascinating New Zealand culture.

 The Maori were the first settlers in New Zealand.
-Over a 1000+ years, the Maori have developed an intriguing culture.
-Of course, there has been huge changes when sharing New Zealand with Western societies, but many Maori traditions are still evident in the globalising culture of New Zealand.
+Over 1000+ years, the Maori have developed an intriguing culture.
+Of course, there have been huge changes when sharing New Zealand with Western societies, but many Maori traditions are still evident in the globalising culture of New Zealand.

 We go through some of the key aspects of the Maori culture, from carvings on wood (and skin!) to the captivating war dance, the haka.

 The last New Zealand Census (2013) stated there were 598,605 Maori people living in New Zealand, in which 1 in 5 people can have a conversation in the Maori language, te reo.
 Te reo is taught in New Zealand schools.
 You can even watch some TV shows completely in te reo.